-PROFINET IO

-- With PROFINET IO an I/O data sight to the distributed periphery is described. - PROFINET IO describes the whole data transfer between IO controller and IO device. - PROFINET is configured like PROFIBUS. - PROFINET IO always contains the real time concept. - Contrary to the master-slave procedure of PROFIBUS, PROFINET uses the provider-consumer model.
+PROFINET IO With PROFINET IO an I/O data sight to the distributed periphery is described.
+PROFINET IO describes the whole data transfer between IO controller and IO device.
+PROFINET is configured like PROFIBUS.
+PROFINET IO always contains the real time concept.
+Contrary to the master-slave procedure of PROFIBUS, PROFINET uses the provider-consumer model.
 This supports the communication relations (AR = Application Relation) between equal participants in the Ethernet.
-Here the provider sends its data without a request of the communication partner. - Apart from the user data exchange also functions for parametrization and diagnostics are supported.

-PROFINET CBA

-- PROFINET CBA means Component Based Automation. - This component model describes the communication between autonomously working stations - It makes a simple modularization of complex plants possible, by distributed intelligence by means of graphic configuration for communication of intelligent modules.

-TCP/IP communication

-This is the open communication via Ethernet TCP/IP without any demand on real-time.

-RT Communication

-- RT means Real-Time. - The RT communication represents the basics for data transfer at PROFINET IO. - Here RT data are handled with higher priority.

-Basics PROFINET

-IRT Communication

-- IRT means Isochronous Real-Time. - With the IRT communication the bus cycle begins clock-exactly i.e. with a maximum permissible tolerance and is again synchronized.
-Thereby the time-controlled and synchronous transfer of data is guaranteed. - Here sync telegrams of a sync master in the network serve for.
+Here the provider sends its data without a request of the communication partner.
+Apart from the user data exchange also functions for parametrization and diagnostics are supported.
+PROFINET CBA PROFINET CBA means Component Based Automation.
+This component model describes the communication between autonomously working stations.
+It makes a simple modularization of complex plants possible, by distributed intelligence by means of graphic configuration for communication of intelligent modules.
+TCP/IP communication This is the open communication via Ethernet TCP/IP without any demand on real-time.
+RT Communication RT means Real-Time.
+The RT communication represents the basics for data transfer at PROFINET IO.
+Here RT data are handled with higher priority.
+IRT Communication IRT means Isochronous Real-Time.
+With the IRT communication the bus cycle begins clock-exactly i.e. with a maximum permissible tolerance and is again synchronized.
+Thereby the time-controlled and synchronous transfer of data is guaranteed.
+Here sync telegrams of a sync master in the network serve for.

-Properties of PROFINET

-PROFINET of IEC 61158 has the following properties:

-- Full-duplex transfer with 100MBit/s via copper respectively fibre optics. - Switched Ethernet - Auto negotiation (negotiates the transfer parameters) - Auto crossover (transmission and receipt lines are crossed automatically if necessary) - Wireless communication via WLAN - UDP/IP is used as overlaid protocol.
+Basics PROFINET Properties of PROFINET PROFINET of IEC 61158 has the following properties: Full-duplex transfer with 100MBit/s via copper respectively fibre optics.
+Switched Ethernet Auto negotiation (negotiates the transfer parameters) Auto crossover (transmission and receipt lines are crossed automatically if necessary) Wireless communication via WLAN UDP/IP is used as overlaid protocol.
 UDP means User Datagram Protocol and contains the unprotected connectionless broadcast communication within IP.

-PROFINET devices

-Like PROFIBUS DP also with PROFINET IO the following devices are classified according to their tasks:

-- IO controller - The IO controller is equivalent to the master of PROFIBUS. - This is the PLC with PROFINET connection, in which the PLC program runs. - IO device - The IO device is a distributed I/O field device, which is connected to PROFINET. - The IO device is equal to the slave of PROFIBUS. - IO supervisor - The IO supervisor is an engineering station as e.g. programming unit, PC or HMI interface for commissioning and diagnostics.
+PROFINET devices Like PROFIBUS DP also with PROFINET IO the following devices are classified according to their tasks: IO controller The IO controller is equivalent to the master of PROFIBUS.
+This is the PLC with PROFINET connection, in which the PLC program runs.
+IO device The IO device is a distributed I/O field device, which is connected to PROFINET.
+The IO device is equal to the slave of PROFIBUS.
+IO supervisor The IO supervisor is an engineering station as e.g. programming unit, PC or HMI interface for commissioning and diagnostics.
+AR AR (A pplication R elation) corresponds to a connection to an IO controller or IO supervisor.
+API API means Application Process Identifier and defines besides Slot and Subslot a further addressing level.
+With this additional addressing mode with using of different applications, the overlapping of data areas can be prevented.
+The following APIs are currently supported by the PROFINET IO devices from VIPA: DEFAULT_API (0x0000000) DRIVE_API (0x00003A00) ENCODER_API (0x00003D00) FIELDBUS_INTEGRATION_API (0x00004600) PROFINET_IO_LINK_API (0x00004E01) RFID_READER_API (0x00005B00) BARCODE_READER_API (0x00005B10) INTELLIGENT_PUMP_API (0x00005D00) PROCESS_AUTOMATION_API (0x00009700) GSDML file To configure a device I/O connection in your own configuration tool, you've got all the information about your PROFINET components in form of a GSDML file.
+This file may be found for System SLIO in the download area of www.vipa.com at 'Config files → PROFINET'.
+Please install the GSDML file in your configuration tool.
+More information about installing the GSDML file may be found at the manual of the according engineering tool.

-AR

-AR (Application Relation) corresponds to a connection to an IO controller or IO supervisor.

-API

-- API means Application Process Identifier and defines besides Slot and Subslot a further addressing level.

-- With this additional addressing mode with using of different applications, the overlapping of data areas can be prevented.

-- The following APIs are currently supported by the PROFINET IO devices from VIPA:

-- DEFAULT_API (0x00000000)

-- DRIVE_API (0x00003A00)

-- ENCODER_API (0x00003D00)

-- FIELDBUS INTEGRATION API (0x00004600)

-- PROFINET_IO_LINK_API (0x00004E01)

-- RFID READER API (0x00005B00)

-- BARCODE READER API (0x00005B10)

-- INTELLIGENT PUMP API (0x00005D00)

-- PROCESS AUTOMATION API (0x00009700)

-GSDML file

-- To configure a device I/O connection in your own configuration tool, you've got all the information about your PROFINET components in form of a GSDML file.
-This file may be found for System SLIO in the download area of www.vipa.com at 'Config files → PROFINET'. - Please install the GSDML file in your configuration tool.
+Structure and content of the GSDML file are defined by IEC 61158.